Small Business Programs

 There are hundreds of SCORE business mentors in urban, suburban, and rural communities.
 Launch your business today by locating your nearest SCORE Business Mentor in Texas.

-Small Business Development Centers (SBDCs) are funded in part through a partnership with SBA, SBDCs provide assistance to small businesses and aspiring entrepreneurs throughout the United States.
+Small Business Development Centers (SBDCs) are funded in part through a partnership with the SBA and provide assistance to small businesses throughout the United States.
 SBDCs help entrepreneurs realize the dream of business ownership and help existing businesses remain competitive in a complex, ever-changing global marketplace.

 SBDC advisors provide aspiring and current small business owners with a variety of free businesses consulting and low cost training services including: business plan development, manufacturing assistance, financial packaging and lending assistance, exporting and importing support, disaster recovery assistance, procurement and contracting aid, marketing research help 8(a) program support, and healthcare guidance.